 I would suggest that the general process of applying for your Partner visa should go something like this:

-- Submit the application form and pay the fee.
+Submit the Partner visa application form and pay the fee.
 Only at this point you are given the opportunity to choose a time to attend your appointment at the visa application centre

-That gives you a broad understanding of the sequence of events.
+That gives you a broad understanding of the sequence of events of applying for a Partner visa.
 But you also need to understand some key timings.

 First, you should be aware most of the financial evidence you submit must be dated within 28 days of the date you submit your application.
 The date of application is the date you submit the online form and then pay the fee (Not the subsequent date that you attend the visa application centre).